kylepklain/kylepklain/README.md

 - 👋 Hi, I’m @kylepklain
 - 👀 I’m interested in furthering human health through technology.
-- 🌱 I’m currently learning probability and combinatorics.
+- 🌱 I’m currently studying mythology, probability and combinatorics.
 - 💞️ I’m looking to collaborate on ML models for health care and health research applications.
-- 📫 How to reach me email
+- 📫 How to reach me: email.
-- 😄 Pronouns: she/her/hers
+- 😄 Pronouns: she/her/hers.
-- ⚡ Fun fact: Marilyn Vos Savant was right about the Monty Hall problem
+- ⚡ Fun fact: Marilyn Vos Savant was right about the Monty Hall problem.

 <!---
 kylepklain/kylepklain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.